Ketel Marte Preview, Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

+- Butto gets the start for the Mets, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts through 21 2/3 innings pitched.

-- In his most recent appearance on Tuesday against the Washington Nationals, the left-hander tossed seven innings, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Wednesday, the right-hander threw 6 1/3 innings against the Washington Nationals, allowing two earned runs while surrendering six hits.

-- The 34-year-old has amassed an ERA of 3.00, with 6.5 strikeouts per nine innings, in nine games this season.
-Opponents are batting .241 against him.
+- In five games this season, the 25-year-old has a 3.86 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .228 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.